sudo-nano/tma-string-finder/README.md

 The main reason I made this program is that the search function on the snarp.github.io TMA transcripts doesn't have episode filtering options, so you can't prevent yourself from getting spoilers.

 This program is dumb.
 By that I mean that I've put little effort into making it catch bad user input.
+If you want to improve it, contributions are welcome.